nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 `add -e n/CS2113T Textbooks a/60 d/2021-08-20 c/GENERAL`

-Expected outcome: Expenditure of $60.00 2021-08-20 on has been successfully added.
+Expected outcome: The buying of CS2113T textbooks, costing $60.00, on the 20th of August 2021 has been successfully added.

 ```
 ========================================================